null2264/ThinkPad-L460-OpenCore/README.md

 ## 🔧 Status

 ### ✔️ Working
-- Acceleration
+- GPU (Require GfxYTile to fix flickers and glitches, but acceleration working as intended)
-- Audio + Combo Jack (with [OpenALC](https://github.com/acidanthera/AppleALC))
+- Audio + Combo Jack (using [OpenALC](https://github.com/acidanthera/AppleALC))
 - Sleep (Although it broke EC, specifically FN hotkeys, but sleep itselves working as intended)
-- Spoof (Require GfxYTile to fix flickers and glitches)

 ### ⚠️ Partially Working
-- WiFi (with [AirportItlwm](https://github.com/OpenIntelWireless/itlwm), location and wifi scan is currently broken, replace with Itlwm+HeliPort for workaround)
+- WiFi (using [AirportItlwm](https://github.com/OpenIntelWireless/itlwm), location and wifi scan is currently broken, replace with Itlwm+HeliPort for workaround)
 - Bluetooth (Caused "Volume Hash Mismatch" error after waking from sleep, reboot to fix)
 - EC (Broken after sleep, FN hotkeys completely broken after sleep, reboot to fix)

 ### ❌ Not Working
 - DRM (iGPU-only setup is completely broken, use third-party browsers to watch DRM videos)
+  Some iGPU-only Laptop user reported that `unfairgva=4` fixed it, but that doesn't seems to be working on my Laptop.
 - SD Card Reader (I don't see a point to support this, usually have really slow RW)

 ### ❓ Not Tested
-- Wired Ethernet (with [Mausi](https://www.tonymacx86.com/resources/intelmausi.499/), was working on Catalina, broken on Monterey, not tested on Ventura)
+- Wired Ethernet (using [Mausi](https://www.tonymacx86.com/resources/intelmausi.499/), was working on Catalina, broken on Monterey, not tested on Ventura)

 ## 📋 TODO
 - [ ] Dump ACPI into this repo